 VIII.
-Fostering a Safe and Welcoming Community for Transgender and Non-Binary/Gender Non-Conforming Law Students
+Fostering a Safe and Welcoming Community for Transgender and Nonbinary/Gender Nonconforming Law Students

-It is critical that law schools cultivate a welcoming and safe campus environment for transgender and gender non-binary/non-conforming ("TGNC") law students.
+It is critical that law schools cultivate a welcoming and safe campus environment for transgender and gender nonbinary/nonconforming ("TGNC") law students.
 Success in school depends on students' ability to focus on studies and extracurricular activities rather than their safety or the judgment of their faculty and peers.
 Living and acting consistently with one's gender identity is a key aspect of transitioning and living authentically for many TGNC individuals.
 Accurately expressing one's identity is also critical to mental health - and invites a diversity of thought in and out of the classroom.

-In this section, you will find a guide on how to craft your law school's policies in a way that ensures all students, regardless of their gender identity, feel welcome and supported.
-These are vital steps to ensure your law school treats TGNC students with respect and dignity.
+In this section, you will find a guide on how to craft your law school's policies in a way that ensures all students, regardless of their gender identity, feel welcome and supported with respect and dignity.

-A. Provide Transgender and Non-Binary/Gender Non-Conforming Competency Training for Faculty and Administrative Staff
+A. Provide Transgender and Nonbinary/Gender Nonconforming Competency Training for Faculty and Administrative Staff

-The first step in ensuring your institution is welcoming, supportive, and respectful of TGNC students (and any other TGNC law school community members) is to ensure your faculty and administrative staff are well-versed in definitions and issues surrounding such identities.
+The first step in ensuring your institution is welcoming, supportive, and respectful of TGNC students (and other TGNC law school community members) is to ensure your faculty and administrative staff are well-versed in definitions and issues surrounding such identities.
 This training should be distinct from general LGBTQ+ training, as TGNC students face a unique set of challenges and have certain needs that cisgender lesbian, gay, bisexual, and/or queer students often do not.

 Trainings conducted by experienced professionals can improve your staff and faculty's understanding of TGNC experiences, as well as decrease the chance of unintentional disrespectful behavior or discriminatory action borne from ignorance.
-Offering trainings for your staff and faculty as well as for your full student body also demonstrates a clear dedication to creating a welcoming environment and will make students feel that their needs are taken seriously.
-Many trainings provide tangible evidence of completion - such a sticker that can be placed on a faculty or staff member's office door or a logo that can be placed in an email signature - which provide visual cues to let students know they are supported, welcomed, and understood.
+Offering training for your staff and faculty as well as for your full student body demonstrates a dedication to creating a welcoming environment and will help students see that their needs are taken seriously.
+Many trainings provide tangible evidence of completion -

+such a sticker that can be placed on a faculty or staff member's office door or a logo that can be placed in an email signature - which provide visual cues to let students know they are supported, welcomed, and understood.